-40 CFR 122.44(d)(1)(i) requires limitations to be established in permits to control all pollutants or pollutant parameters that are or may be discharged at a level that cause, have the reasonable potential to cause, or contribute to an excursion above any state water quality standard, including state narrative criteria.
-The WQBELs in this permit will be as stringent as applicable the District's WQS to ensure that the designated uses of the Tidal Basin are protected, maintained, and/or attained.
-EPA applied the District's WQS to assess the effluent for reasonable potential (RP) to exceed the District's WQS.
-If there is RP, WQBELs will be developed.
-Since the discharge is intermittent and a relatively shorter exposure time is representative of the LMRP discharge, the acute water quality criteria were used for the constituents listed in Table 1of Section 21-1104 in DOEE's Water Quality Standards.
+40 CFR § 122.44(d)(1)(i) requires limitations to be established in permits to control all pollutants or pollutant parameters that are or may be discharged at a level that cause, have the reasonable potential to cause, or contribute to an excursion above any state water quality standard, including state narrative criteria.
+If there is reasonable potential (RP), WQBELs are developed.
+The WQBELs in this permit are as stringent as necessary to ensure that the designated uses of the Tidal Basin are protected, maintained, and/or attained.
+EPA applied the District's WQS to assess the effluent for RP to cause or contribute to an exceedance of the District's WQS.
+Since the discharge is intermittent and a relatively shorter exposure time is representative of the LMRP discharge, the acute water quality criteria were used for the constituents listed in Table 1 of Section 21-1104 in the District's Water Quality Standards.

-EPA's Technical Support Document for Water Quality-based Toxics Control (TSD) approach (EPA-505-2-90-001, March 1991) will be used to determine if the parameters that have a water quality criterion have reasonable potential (RP) to exceed the criterion.
+EPA used its Technical Support Document for Water Quality-based Toxics Control (TSD) approach (EPA-505-2-90-001, March 1991) to determine if the parameters that have a water quality criterion have RP to cause or contribute to an exceedance of the criterion.
 Section 1105.7(f) of the District's Water Quality Standards allows for a mixing zone not more than one-third of the width of the receiving waterbody.
 This was applied to the RP analysis.
-As required by 40 CFR part 122.44(d), water quality-based effluent limits will be established for the parameters that have reasonable potential to exceed the District's water quality criteria.
-Monitoring and reporting will be required for parameters that do not have reasonable potential to exceed the District's water quality if the maximum reported effluent concentration exceeds the respective influent concentration.
+Monitoring and reporting are required for parameters that do not have RP if the maximum reported effluent concentration exceeds the respective influent concentration.

-Mass-balance Equation $: \qquad Q_s C_s + Q_d C_d = Q_r C_r \rightarrow C_r = \frac{Q_s C_s + Q_d C{d+}}{O_r}$
+$Q_sC_s + Q_dC_d = Q_rC_r \rightarrow C_r = \underbrace{Q_sC_s + Q_dC{d+}}{Q_r}$ Mass-balance Equation:

-where: $Q_s$ = critical upstream receiving water flow $C_s$ = critical receiving water background concent $Q_d$ = critical effluent flow $C_d$ = critical effluent concentration $Q_r$ = critical downstream receiving water flow $C_r$ = downstream (expected) receiving water con tration
+Q_s = critical upstream receiving water flow where:

+C_s = critical receiving water background concentration

+Q_d = critical effluent flow

+C_d = critical effluent concentration

+Q_r = critical downstream receiving water flow

+C_r = downstream (expected) receiving water concentration

-Therefore, $Q_s = Tidal Basin flow$
+Therefore, Q_s = Tidal Basin flow

-Receiving Stream Flow (Tida l Basin)
+Receiving Stream Flow (Tidal Basin)

 Surface Area (square meters) 415,000

 Tidal Range (meters per 12 hours) 0.85

 Flow (cubic meters per 12 hours) 352,750

 Flow (cubic meters per hour) 29,395.83

 Flow (gallons per hour) 7,765,556.08

 Flow (gallons per minute (gpm)) 129,425.93

 1/3 Flow (gpm) 43, 142

-$C_s$ = intake concentration of parameter
+C_s = intake concentration of parameter